hackingmaterials/automatminer/docs/source/advanced.rst

 **Matbench**

+Interested in benchmarking your new algorithm in similar fashion?
+Or want to try an Automatminer configuration on benchmarking data?

 `Matminer <https://github.com/hackingmaterials/matminer>`_
 provides access to the MatBench benchmark suite, a curated set of 13 diverse materials ML problems which work in Automatminer benchmarks.
 Learn more here: